Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Results and discussion

-For a given eigenstate, we fix the wavevector components $(k_x, k_y)$, while $k_z$ is determined by solving the wave equation.
-For non-zero perturbation ($\delta \neq 0$), we analyze the perturbed eigenvalue problem for a general vector field $\psi$, which is $\mathbf{H}$ in this context, but can also represent $\mathbf{E}$ in other cases.
+For a given eigenstate, we fix the wavevector components $(k_x, k_y)$, whereas $k_z$ is determined by solving the wave equation.
+For a nonzero perturbation ($\delta \neq 0$), we analyse the perturbed eigenvalue problem for a general vector field $\psi$, which is $\mathbf{H}$ in this context, but can also represent $\mathbf{E}$ in other cases.
 The equation takes the form:

 where $\mathcal{V}$ is the perturbation operator defined as: